|

 Seed sowing begins in mid-January and continues through

 May.
-By March the greenhouses are filled with seedlings.
+By late March the greenhouses are filled with seedlings.
 The

 business opens for spring sales around May 1st and remains open